gnekt/Image-Captioning-with-Python/README.md

 |   Accuracy    | `float` | The accuracy evaluated for this batch |

 ### 2
-The Dataframe is stored as csv file *validation_results.csv* at the end of training, with the following structure:
+The Dataframe is stored as csv file *validation_results.csv* at the end of each epoch, with the following structure:
  The first row of the file is the header, the column associated are defined in the table below:
 | Parameter | Type     | Description                       |
 | :-------- | :------- | :-------------------------------- |